 Gag are often confused with black grouper; however, the gag’s tail and anal fins have white edges, whereas black grouper do not.

-According to the latest assessment in 2006, the South Atlantic gag stock has been increasing since the 1990s and is now at 94 percent of the target population level.
-When they last assessed the Gulf of Mexico stock in 2009, scientists found abundance has declined and is currently at 39 pecent of the target population level.
+According to the latest assessment in 2006, the South Atlantic stock has been increasing since the 1990s and is at 94 percent of the target population level.
+This stock is not overfished, but was approaching an overfished condition according to information provided in the 2006 assessment.
+Management measures have been implemented to reduce fishing mortality.
+When the Gulf of Mexico gag stock was assessed in 2011, scientists estimated that abundance was at 41 percent of the target population level.
+This stock remains overfished and is under a rebuilding plan.

 Harvesting Gag Grouper

 Commercial fishermen mainly use vertical hook-and-line gear to harvest gag, and some also use longlines and spears.
 Sea turtles and other reef fishes, such as snappers and groupers, can be incidentally caught while fishing for gag.
 Management prohibits the use of trawl gear, fish traps, and bottom longlines (in some areas) in the South Atlantic and Gulf of Mexico to reduce bycatch, and several areas are also closed to all fishing to protect snappers and groupers.
-In certain areas of the South Atlantic and throughout the Gulf of Mexico, fishermen are required to use circle hooks and dehooking devices to improve the chance of survival of any unintentionally caught fish.
-In the Gulf of Mexico, they’re also required to use venting tools when necessary.
-(When reef fish are brought quickly to the surface by hook-and-line, the gas in their swimbladders can overexpand.
+In certain areas of the South Atlantic and throughout the Gulf of Mexico, fishermen are required to use circle hooks to improve the chance of survival of any unintentionally caught fish.
+Commercial and charterboat/headboat reef fish fishermen must use appropriate release gear and follow handling protocols to increase the chance of survival for any incidentally caught sea turtles.
+Fishermen are encouraged to use venting tools or fish descenders when fish are caught showing signs of barotrauma.
+(When reef fish are brought quickly to the surface by hook-and-line, the gas in their swimbladders can over expand.
 Venting tools help deflate the expanded abdominal cavity, preventing serious injury to the fish and making it easier for them to return to deep water.)
-Commercial and charterboat/headboat reef fish fishermen must use appropriate release gear and follow handling protocols to increase the chance of survival for any incidentally caught sea turtles.

 Who’s in charge?
 NOAA Fisheries and the South Atlantic and Gulf of Mexico Fishery Management Councils